 The Honour Oak - During the French wars of the 18th and 19th Century Tavistock was designated a parole-town, meaning that French prisoners of war who qualified were allowed to live and roam practically as free men.
 However, they had to follow strict rules to avoid being taken to Princetown Jail.
 One of these rules forbade them from travelling more than 1 mile from the town and the old Honour Oak marked this boundary in 1814.
 Today the tree is still standing and can be seen along Whitchurch Road.

-Monkey Puzzle Trees - There are two large Monkey Puzzle trees in Plymouth Road Cemetery, these trees are likely to have been planted when the cemetery, given to the people of Tavistock by the 9th Duke of Bedford, was opened in 1882.
+Monkey Puzzle Trees - There are two large Monkey Puzzle trees in Plymouth Road Cemetery, these trees were planted when the cemetery, given to the people of Tavistock by the 9th Duke of Bedford, was opened in 1882.

 The Weeping Beech, Dolvin Road Cemetery.